 Stroke vs Seizure in Cats

 Seizures and strokes are somewhat similar but there is a clear difference in how they affect the brain.
 Seizures, also called convulsions or fits, occur when there is a surge of electricity in the cat's brain, causing shaking, tremors, twitching, convulsions, or spasms.
-Epilepsy is a tendency to have repeated seizures.
+Epilepsy is a tendency to have repeated seizures, and it can be difficult to manage seizures in cats.

 Strokes occur when blood flow to the brain is interrupted, causing sudden loss of balance, head tilting, vision trouble, falling, and circling.